Amrit-pal-Singh/gym-robo-soccer/README.md

 # gym-robo-soccer

-This code is extension of gym_goal
+This code is extension of gym_goal which can be found here https://github.com/cycraig/gym-goal